lunarok/subsonic_ynh/README.md

   Yunohost App to add Subsonic (a web frontend for streaming media files)

 **Status** : The app can be used, it's working.
-But will not automaticly install Subsonic, you must have a functionnal Subsonic before (on the Yunhost server or other server) You can find documentation to connect Subsonic to your Yunohost LDAP and accept Reverse Proxy connection using the webpath option.
+But will not automaticly install Subsonic, you must have a functionnal Subsonic before (on the Yunhost server or other server)

+It's creating a reverse proxy configuration.
+Find information on Yunohost wiki for installation/configuration of Subsonic to work behind a Reverse Proxy

+**TODO : install Headphones if the server choosen is localhost**

 More information about Subsonic : http://www.subsonic.org/pages/index.jsp